 published on 02.12.19

 Clelia Fiondella is a researcher on Sustainability Management Accounting from Università degli Studi della Campania Luigi Vanvitelli, in Naples (Italy).
-Now, is also a visiting professor at TBS Business School in Barcelona.
+Now, is also a visiting professor at TBS Education in Barcelona.
 She presented some days ago a work based on Enterprise Risk Management, which also included some reflections around sustainability.
 “Sustainability is a question of risk nowadays, as climate change and global warming affect every kind of risk for a company”, said Clelia Fiondella.
 We talked to her to learn more about her work here in the university.

 Clelia: I’m here in Barcelona as a visiting professor.
 In 2009, I finished my PhD in the Università degli Studi di Napoli Federico II, the first university of Naples.
 But, then, I moved to the second one, the Università degli Studi della Campania Luigi Vanvitelli, where I became a researcher and associated professor.